mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 12. Taxonomic annotation

-You will assign taxonomy and modify the output in the same way you did for illumina.
+You will assign the taxonomy and modify the output in the same way you did for illumina data.

 ```
 vsearch --usearch_global otus.fasta --db /mnt/databases/pr2_db/pr2_database-5.0.0.fasta --blast6out taxonomy.tsv --id 0.70